civol/HDLRuby/README.md

 * `<name>.rb`:       default type of sample.
 * `<name>_gen.rb`:   generic parameters are required for processing the sample.
 * `<name>_bench.rb`: sample including a simulation benchmark, these are the only samples that can be simulated using `hdrcc -S`.
-Please notice that such sample cannot be converted to VHDL nor Verlog HDL yet.
+Please notice that such sample cannot be converted to VHDL nor Verilog HDL yet.

 # Contributing